American Fanatics: Religion, Rebellion, and Empire in the Nineteenth Century

 Studying Religion in the Modern World

-Predictions about the decline of religion—or at least its relegation to private life—have been, at the very least, premature.
+Predictions about the decline of religion—or at least its relegation to private life—have been premature.
 The discerning student of the academic study of religion can see religion’s enduring importance and how it is intimately connected to culture and politics.
 Knowing about religion and knowing how to study religion are critical skills to be an informed and responsible citizen of the world.
-The field, and my courses, offer religious and non-religious students the tools necessary to study the power of the building blocks of religion: myth, ritual, community, authority, the sacred, and supernaturalism for human beings.
+The field, and my courses, offer religious and non-religious students the tools necessary to study the power of the building blocks of religion: myth, ritual, community, authority, the sacred, tradition, ethics, and supernaturalism.

-Students and interested citizens can learn more about the academic study of religion at Iowa State University at our program’s website and @ISUphilRS on Facebook and Instagram.
+Students and interested citizens can learn more about the academic study of religion at Iowa State University at our program’s website and @ISUphilRS on Instagram.

 Religion in US history

 My primary field of study is religion in the United States.
-In my teaching and research, I emphasize how (Protestant) Christian norms have influenced US nationalism and culture, even as the US has become home to a wide array of communities and traditions.
+In my teaching and research, I argue that (Protestant) Christian norms have influenced US national identity and culture, even as the US has become home to a wide array of communities and traditions.
 The study of secularism in the US provides an analytical framework for thinking about how secular institutions define what counts as religion proper in accordance with particular priorities and assumptions.
-I understand modern US statecraft to be defined not by secularization (the privatization or disappearance of religion), but by the strategic deployment of differences between science, religion, and superstition, among other key terms.
+I understand modern US to be defined not by secularization (the privatization or disappearance of religion), but by the strategic deployment of differences between science, religion, and superstition, among other key terms.
+Such differentiations are especially complicated to track in the environment of religious innovation and the spiritual marketplace.
 My work brings together analyses of law, popular culture media, religious authorities, and politicians to complicate notions of religious freedom and religion as reducible to individualized private belief.

 Cults, Fanaticism, Violence

-Though the common sense thinking of liberal secularism suggests that religions are, or at least should be, peaceful, recent scholarship argues that we should also attend to the varieties of religious radicalism, violence, and conspiratorial thinking.
+Though the common sense thinking of liberal secularism suggests that religions are, or at least should be, peaceful, recent scholarship argues that we should also attend to the varieties of religion categorized as cult-ish, fanatical, or radical.
+Such categories and communities require historicization and contextualization to properly understand.
 My work, especially in my book project American Fanatics, attends to how secular institutions and religious communities alike have sparred over divine authenticity, spirited feelings, and sacred violence.

 Latest News